Blender-producing mechanisms and a dichotomy for local dynamics for heterodimensional cycles: Introduction

 By definition, if $\omega_1/2\pi$ is irrational, the multiplier $\lambda$ must be nonreal, and, if it is rational, $\lambda$ can be either real or nonreal; similarly for $\omega_2/2\pi$ and $\gamma$.
-Hence, the result concerns all the possibilities of the modulus values when at least one of $\lambda$ and $\gamma$ is nonreal, expect for the possibility that all $\omega_{1}/2\pi,\omega_{2}/2\pi$ and $\theta$ are rational, considered in Theorem \ref{thm:rational} below.
+Hence, the result concerns all the possibilities of the modulus values when at least one of $\lambda$ and $\gamma$ is nonreal, except for the possibility that all $\omega_{1}/2\pi,\omega_{2}/2\pi$ and $\theta$ are rational, considered in Theorem \ref{thm:rational} below.
 Theorem \ref{thm:main} is our main result and it reflects the essential relation between values of the moduli and the existence of blenders.
 However, it is too general for practical use in the sense that not much information of the blenders is provided.
 In fact, this theorem follows from several much finer results collected in Theorems \ref{thm:sf} and \ref{thm:df} in Section \ref{sec:subcases}, where the homoclinic relations between the found blenders and periodic orbits involved in the cycle are established.
 We stress that Theorem \ref{thm:main} has a non-perturbative nature.
 This is the main difference from the Bonatti-D\'iaz construction in \citep{BD08}, where the cycle is destroyed to create blenders.

-The case where both $\lambda$ and $\gamma$ are real is fully studied in \citep{LT21}, where such cycles are further classified to types I and II, according to whether an orientation-like property is satisfied by the central dynamics along the non-transverse heteroclinic orbit, see \citep[Section 2.5]{LT21}. \begin{thm*}[{\citep[Theorem 1]{LT21}}] For any non-degenerate type-I cycle and any neighborhood $U$ of it, if $\theta$ is irrational, then there exists a blender in $U$. \end{thm*} In summary, we obtain \begin{cora} For any non-degenerate heterodimensional cycle which is not type-II, it is accumulated by infinitely many blenders if \begin{itemize}[topsep=0pt] \item either $\dfrac{\omega_i}{2\pi}$ is irrational for some $i\in \{1,2\}$, \item or $\theta$ is irrational, and $\dfrac{\omega_i}{2\pi}=\dfrac{p_i}{q_i}$ for $i=1,2$, where $p_i,q_i\in\mathbb{Z}$ are coprime with $q_i> 8$ . \end{itemize} \end{cora} Note that being type II particularly means that both central multipliers are real.
-This result significantly strengthened \citep[Theorem D]{LT21}, where more strict arithmetic conditions (e.g. rational independence among the moduli and 1) are imposed in the cases where at least one of $\lambda$ and $\gamma$ is nonreal.
+The case where both $\lambda$ and $\gamma$ are real is fully studied in \citep{LT21}, where such cycles are further classified to types I and II, according to whether an orientation-like property is satisfied by the central dynamics along the non-transverse heteroclinic orbit, see \citep[Section 2.5]{LT21}. \begin{thm*}[{\citep[Theorem 1]{LT21}}] For any non-degenerate type-I cycle and any neighborhood $U$ of it, if $\theta$ is irrational, then there exists a blender in $U$. \end{thm*}